-One Credit Anderson, Krueger, Polik, Seymour, Stewart, Staff Spring Semester
+One Credit Anderson, Fu, Polik, Seymour, Stewart, Staff Spring Semester

-- 131. Intensive General Chemistry This one-semester course covers all the general chemistry material normally covered in Chemistry 125 and 126.
+- 131. Accelerated General Chemistry This one-semester course covers all the general chemistry material normally covered in Chemistry 125 and 126.
 This will include stoichiometry and inorganic reactions, peridodicity and atomic structure, chemical bonding and molecular structure, chemical energy and thermodynamics, reaction kinetics, acids and bases and ionic equilibria.
 This course is designed for entering students that have a strong high-school chemistry background and good algebra skills.
 Upon successful completion of this course, credit will be awarded for Chemistry 125 as well.
 Lecture, 3 hours per week; discussion session, 1 hour per week.
 Prerequisite: Two years of high-school chemistry and a ACT math score above 30 (or SAT math score above 670)

-\\Three Credit Peaslee, Polik Fall Semester\\ - 132.
-Intensive General Chemistry Lab This one-semester course covers all the general chemistry material normally covered in Chemistry 127 and 128.
+Three Credit Peaslee, Polik Fall Semester - 132.
+Accelerated General Chemistry Lab This one-semester course covers all the general chemistry material normally covered in Chemistry 127 and 128.
 This will include qualitative analysis, colorimetry and spectroscopy, colligative properties, titration, calorimetry, spectrophotometric determination of reaction kinetics, atomic absorption, and computerized data collection and analysis.
 This course is designed for entering students that have a strong high-school chemistry background and good algebra skills.
 Upon successful completion of this course, credit will be awarded for Chemistry 127 as well.
 Laboratory, one 3-hour session per week (42 lab hours).
 Corequisite: Chemistry 131.

-One Credit Krueger, Polik, Staff Fall Semester - 221.
-Organic Chemistry I The basic principles of organic chemistry are introduced through studies of the structures and reactions of carbon compounds.
+One Credit Polik, Wettack, Staff, Fall Semester

+- 221. Organic Chemistry I The basic principles of organic chemistry are introduced through studies of the structures and reactions of carbon compounds.
 The mechanistic treatment of aliphatic and aromatic chemistry is stressed.
 Lecture, 3 hours per week; discussion session, 1 hour per week.
 Prerequisite: a grade of C- or better in Chemistry 126 or 131.
-Three Credits Johnson, Sanford Fall Semester - 231.
+Three Credits Gillmore, Johnson, Sanford Fall Semester - 231.
 Organic Chemistry II This is a continuation of Chemistry 221 with emphasis on complex molecules, including those found in biological systems.
 Lecture, 3 hours per week; discussion session, 1 hour per week.
 Prerequisite: a grade of C- or better in Chemistry 221.
-Three Credits Johnson, Sanford Spring Semester

-255. Organic Chemistry Laboratory I - This laboratory course stresses modern techniques for analyses of organic compounds and studies of the mechanisms of organic reactions.
+Three Credits Gillmore, Johnson, Sanford Spring Semester - 255.
+Organic Chemistry Laboratory I This laboratory course stresses modern techniques for analyses of organic compounds and studies of the mechanisms of organic reactions.
 Infrared spectral analyses and chromatographic separations are introduced.
 Laboratory, one 5-hour session per week; discussion session, 1 hour per week (84 lab hours).
 Corequisite: Chem 221.
 Prerequisite: Chemistry 126 or 131.

-Two Credits Fu, Johnson, Sanford, Smith Fall Semester
+Two Credits Fu, Gillmore, Johnson, Sanford, Smith Fall Semester

 256. Organic Chemistry Laboratory II - This is a continuation of Chemistry 255 with emphasis on use of the chemical literature in organic syntheses and qualitative organic analysis.
 Nuclear magnetic resonance spectroscopy and mass spectroscopy are introduced.
 Laboratory, one 5-hour session per week; discussion session, 1 hour per week.
-The first 8 weeks of this laboratory (48 lab hours) comprise the 1 credit that is part of the core requirements.
-The remaining 6 weeks (36 lab hours) consist of an independent synthetic project and comprise the 1 credit that is part of the advanced level courses.
-The advanced level credit must be taken in conjunction with the core level requirement.
+The first 8 weeks of this laboratory (48 lab hours) comprise the 1 credit that is required for a chemistry major.
+The remaining 6 weeks (36 lab hours) consist of an independent synthetic project and comprise a second optional credit.
+The two parts of this course must be take in the same semester.
 Corequisite: Chem 231.
 Prerequisites: Chemistry 221 and 255.

-One or Two Credits Fu, Johnson, Sanford, Smith Spring Semester
+One or Two Credits Fu, Gillmore, Johnson, Sanford, Smith Spring Semester